umd-lhcb/TrackerOnlyEmu/README.md

 ## Comment on the `RelatedInfoTools`

-It extract all stable daughter particles starting from top reconstructed particle.
-It traverse the whole decay tree from the mother and if a daughter is not stable, it will skip that daughter and keep recursing.
+It extracts all stable daughter particles starting from top reconstructed particle.
+It traverses the whole decay tree from the mother and if a daughter is not stable, it will skip that daughter and keep recursing.